 Your purpose is not to make money through a hard-sell promotion, but to bring attention to your services or product without being too obvious.

-It is a good medium to get in touch with your target market on a more personal level and lessen the wall between the company and the buyer, and make them feel comfortable with your company.
+It is a good medium to get in touch with your target market on a more personal level.
+Lessen the wall between the company and the buyer Make them feel comfortable with your company.

 You don’t have to create a huge in-store customer appreciation event with free food and giveaways.
 A simple thank you e-mail, a blog article that expresses your gratitude for their loyalty and simple freebies or discounts on your products or services can already promote your brand.

 Contacting customers by e-mail or ask them to fill-up the review or feedback form not only to gather information about marketing.
 Ask questions related to the way your customers feel about your brand.